dnoiz1/gin/README.md

 # gin - a Git index file parser

+# WARNING: this is a python2 fork
+for the original gin python3 package see: https://github.com/sbp/gin this version is meant to be used as a library, unlike the original version

-The `gin` script parses the databases that live at `.git/index` in any Git repository, and shows the contents in a readable form, or as a JSON dump.
+The `gin2` script parses the databases that live at `.git/index` in any Git repository, and shows the contents in a readable form, or as a JSON dump.
 These databases store the current state of the stage area, sometimes called the index or cache.

 ## Install

-    pip3 install gin
+    pip install gin2

-Or clone this repo and use the `gin` script.
+Or clone this repo and use the `gin2/gin2.py` script.

 Or download the script directly.

-The script requires Python 3.
+The script requires Python 2.

 ## Use